Tickaroo/rooverlay/README.md

 #### Compatibility

-Recent browsers such as : IE 8+, Safari, Firefox & Chrome.
+Recent browsers such as: IE 8+, Safari, Firefox & Chrome.

 ## Install